Gig Economy, Freelancers, and Taxes

 Expense Deductions, Depreciation

 Expenses must be ordinary and necessary for your work: business-related food, lodging, office expenses, home office deduction, required equipment or materials, supplies, cell phones, auto expenses, food and drinks for passengers, parking fees, tolls, roadside assistance plans, permit fees, professional education expenses, taxes, and incentives associated with certain electric and hybrid vehicles.
 Keep receipts and detailed records of your income and expenses so you can accurately report them on your income tax return.
-Depreciation is a business tax deduction for wear and tear or deterioration of property with a life longer than one year.
+You can also depreciate certain assets; depreciation is a business tax deduction for wear and tear or deterioration of property with a life longer than one year.
 It is an annual allowance that lets you recover, over time, the cost or other basis of certain property you own.
 The kinds of property you can depreciate include machinery, equipment, computers, buildings, vehicles, and furniture.

 Home Rental Rules